 Since I’ve talked about buying websites and investing in online businesses a few times on the show already, I asked him if I could ask him a few questions about his experiences to learn what happens when things don’t go according to plan.

-He graciously agreed so if you’re interested in hearing how he lost $10,000 by buying a website that now earns nothing (and the lessons he learned from the experience), enter your details below and I’ll send you the mp3!
+He graciously agreed so if you’re interested in hearing how he lost $10,000 by buying a website that now earns nothing (and the lessons he learned from the experience), enter your details below to join the Mad Fientist email list and receive the mp3!

 - Why you need to diversify your income